CLAT Data Shows General Category Dominating at 62% Persisting Inequities

 In contrast;

-• ST participation in CLAT was close to 10.46%, largely consistent with their share in the population, 8.6% as per 2011 census data
+• SC participation in CLAT was close to 10.46%; they constitute around 16.8% of the total population as per 2011 census data

-• The EWS category has no official survey data, but it is roughly around 18% according to NITI Aayog estimates.
+• The EWS category has no official survey data, but it is roughly around 18% as per NITI Aayog estimates.
 Against this, around 8.9% students participate in CLAT from this category.

 CLAT 2025 and 2024 Registration Trends: Category-Wise Breakup